-The UNH Broadband Services team provides state of the art broadband and video collaboration services to faculty, staff, and community partners in support of education, research, telehealth, government and the public good.
-They own and operate the high-speed USNH IBEAM state-wide fiber network and work with multiple vendors to provide long-haul transport, internet, and Internet2 services locally and regionally.
-High-touch support and comprehensive services associated with video-conferencing, content capture, and content management are provided.
+* Broadband Services and Strategic Technology.
+The UNH Broadband Services team provides state of the art broadband services to faculty, staff, and community partners in support of education, research, telehealth, government and the public good.
+They own and operate the high-speed USNH IBEAM statewide fiber network and work with multiple vendors to provide long-haul transport, internet, and Internet2 services locally and regionally.
+High-touch support and comprehensive services associated with high-speed broadband connectivity are provided.

 NH Department of Information Technology

-National Collaborative for Digital Equity The Collaborative was co-founded in 2013 as the Digital Opportunity Consortium, by co-chairs Dr. Robert McLaughlin and Dr. Paul Resta.
-Reflecting the compelling need to speak to potential investors with one voice about why and how to approach digital equity investments and initiatives systemically, we refashioned the consortium as the National Collaborative for Digital Equity.
-We are headquartered at New England College, in Henniker, New Hampshire.
+The National Collaborative for Digital Equity was co-founded in 2013 as the Digital Opportunity Consortium, with a goal of removing the digital divide as a barrier to educational and economic opportunity.
+Headquartered in Weare, NH, the refashioned NCDE works to address the compelling need to speak to potential investors with one voice about why and how to approach digital equity investments and initiatives systemically.

-EducationSuperHighway EducationSuperHighway is the leading non-profit focused on upgrading the Internet access in every public school classroom in America.
+EducationSuperHighway is the leading non-profit focused on upgrading the Internet access in every public school classroom in America so that every student has the opportunity to take advantage of the promise of digital learning.
 They believe that digital learning has the potential to provide all students with equal access to educational opportunity and that every school requires high-speed broadband to make that opportunity a reality.
-The organization's mission is to upgrade the Internet access in every public school classroom in America so that every student has the opportunity to take advantage of the promise of digital learning.
-Their data-driven programs help to accelerate upgrades in America’s schools by catalyzing federal and state action on K-12 broadband initiatives in ordert to get fiber to schools that need it, and make broadband more affordable for school districts.
+Their data-driven programs help to accelerate upgrades in America’s schools by catalyzing federal and state action on K-12 broadband initiatives in order to get fiber to schools that need it, and make broadband more affordable for school districts.
 As a non-profit, the tools and services they provide are offered at no charge.

 National Broadband Plan (Federal Communications Commission)